-2.38 Notifying parents/carers
+Notifying parents/carers

 Where appropriate, we will discuss any concerns about a child with the child's parents/carers.
-The DSL AND DEPUTY will normally do this in the event of a suspicion or disclosure.
+The DSL and/or deputy will normally do this in the event of a suspicion or disclosure.

-Other staff will only talk to parents/carers about any such concerns following consultation with the DSL AND DEPUTY.
+Other staff will only talk to parents/carers about any such concerns following consultation with the DSL and/or deputy.